-The TMc300 was wavelength calibrated in factory.
+The M300 was wavelength calibrated in factory.

-It is recommended that the customer periodically check the wavelength calibration, particularly if the device has been transported.
+We recommend that the customer periodically checks the wavelength calibration, particularly if the device has been transported.

-The initial wavelength calibration procedure typically consists of placing a white light source on the monochromator entrance slit and finding the number of micro steps from the park position to the zero order position (ZORD).
+The initial wavelength calibration procedure typically consists of placing a white light source on the monochromator entrance slit and finding the number of micro steps from the park position to the zero order position (zord).

 At this position, the white light is transmitted through to the exit of the monochromator.
+In the case of the M300, the first monochromator transmits the white light through the middle slit; the second through the exit slit.

-This procedure represents a gross calibration; armed with the ZORD value we can measure a source having known line emission to refine the calibration.
+This procedure represents a gross calibration; armed with the zord value one can measure a source having known line emission to refine the calibration.